Could Prince Andrew ever be prosecuted over his links to Jeffrey Epstein?

 Cabinet minister Peter Kyle on Tuesday urged Andrew to cooperate with the US authorities and give evidence about Epstein’s crimes.

-In 2020, a federal investigator accused Andrew of providing “zero cooperation” with the US probe into Epstein and his conspirators, despite promising he was willing to help when he stood down from public duties in 2019.
+In 2020, a federal investigator accused Andrew of providing “zero cooperation” with the US inquiry into Epstein and his conspirators, despite having promised that he was willing to help when he stood down from public duties in 2019.

-Shadow justice secretary Robert Jenrick agreed Andrew should give evidence to US authorities “about what he knew and what his involvement was” in the scandal.
+Shadow justice secretary Robert Jenrick agreed that Andrew should give evidence to the US authorities “about what he knew and what his involvement was” in the scandal.